mnoseworthy/globalnl/README.md

        - [See google doc for information regarding the structure of the actual database](https://docs.google.com/document/d/1Tg4T9-1ErcGsSCNYeGSxDrTY7LcAs2vwrOQYrmR1BA8/edit#)
 - [x] Firebase database interface implementation
        - While not all functionality is implemented, enough is there to allow the refactor and still allow full access to firebase if the programmer requires any unimplemented functionality
-- [ ] Separate functionality from database calls in /public/assets/Firebase/\*.js files, add functionality to their respective js files under public/ where functionality leverages the interface
+- [x] Separate functionality from database calls in /public/assets/Firebase/\*.js files, add functionality to their respective js files under public/ where functionality leverages the interface

 ## Page Javascript
 - [x] To enable the tasks below, implement a method of dynamically loading html from a file and filling in arguments
        - [See design and usage documentation](./src/README.md)
        - Class written to load .html files, parse them for argument fields like {[int](string)} and fill in values and return the html string
-- [ ] Wrap all code in namespaces, i.e. setup all files like branch config_handler describes
+- [x] Wrap all code in namespaces, i.e. setup all files like branch config_handler describes
-- [ ] Find all places in code where dom elements are created dynamically
+- [x] Find all places in code where dom elements are created dynamically
-- [ ] Create a directory of .html files named after the elements they contain, where elements are dynamically created DOM's from the previous task
+- [x] Create a directory of .html files named after the elements they contain, where elements are dynamically created DOM's from the previous task
-- [ ] Read through .html, find all events that are fired.
+- [x] Read through .html, find all events that are fired.
 Read through all js, find all events that are being hooked into.
-- [ ] From task above, separate any functionality that is triggered into the namespace, define event hooks at top out of namespace
+- [x] From task above, separate any functionality that is triggered into the namespace, define event hooks at top out of namespace

+# Future work
+Place to write required future work while refactoring code
+## Overall
+- [ ] Separate repeated code that gets used on every page into a page module or something similar to that
+       - logout callback
+       - user information at top of screen
+       - formatting functions for things like location strings
+- [ ] If time allows make some fancy loading overlay.
+We don't have an actual backend and all data is being loaded and parsed in the browser so this can possibly slow things down on low-end pc's.
+We don't want user's thinking the page has died or something.
+- [ ] Implement Linkeded API to query more data about the user
+- [ ] Use meta data about user to fill in data, e.g. geo location
+## member page
+- [ ] Implement search filters
+- [ ] Reformat as per design doc
+## profile page
+- [ ] Redo front-end as per design doc
+- [ ] Batch modified data from the front-end, validate selections, write to database, reload
+- [ ] Add data inputs for interests, comments and privacy
+- [ ] Add auto-complete fields to DOM elements, as per warnings in console